surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 7.4.1-dev.1 =
+= 7.5.0-dev.1 =

-(TBD) Added a check to prevent post URLs from non-public post types from being shortened.
+(2020/05/13) Added a check to prevent post URLs from non-public post types from being shortened.

 = 7.4.0 =